A rendered image of our new sour beer 'Feet Up Thursda''

 cans of our new sour beer feet up thursda

-So there you have it – a quick rundown of Sours.
+So there you have it – a quick rundown of sour beer.
 Whether you're a seasoned beer drinker or just getting into craft brews, these tart, refreshing and fruity beers are definitely worth exploring.

-If you’re looking to start your craft beer journey—or you're already a fan and just want to explore new styles—there’s no better place to begin than with the wide selection available in our online shop .
-From crisp lagers to hop-forward IPAs and bold, tart brews like our latest sour release, we’ve got something to suit every palate.
+If you’re looking to start your craft beer journey—or you're already a fan and just want to explore new styles such as sour beer—there’s no better place to begin than with the wide selection available in our online shop .
+From crisp lagers to hop-forward IPAs and bold, tart brews like our latest sour beer release, we’ve got something to suit every palate.

 Not sure where to start?
 Try our Fridge Filler Pack —a curated collection of crowd-pleasing favourites and seasonal highlights designed to keep your fridge stocked and tasting great.
 It’s a perfect way to sample a little bit of everything without the guesswork.